vulkano-rs/vulkano-book/src/graphics_pipeline/pipeline_creation.md

 let fs = fs::load(device.clone()).expect("failed to create shader module");
 ```

-Then we can create the graphics pipeline by using a builder.
+Then we can create the graphics pipeline.

 ```rust
 use vulkano::pipeline::graphics::input_assembly::InputAssemblyState;